yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 We are also able to render some simpler games, but be aware: most things don't work yet.
 Baby steps!

-{{< single-title-imgs
+{{< single-title-imgs-compare
-    "It's a GPU hard to describe, has the performance, but lacks the features, but has modern features" "./mvkbug.png"
+    "It's hard to describe, has the performance, but lacks the features, but has modern features" "./mvkbug.png"
     "./mvkfix.png"
     >}}